A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: The Definitions and Metrics of HMES Resilience

 \subsection{Metrics of HMES Resilience}

-In existing works, resilience metrics related to multi-energy systems can be divided into three types, i.e., time indexes, load loss indexes, and load rate indexes\cite{Yang2022}.
+In existing works, resilience metrics related to HMESs can be divided into three types, i.e., time indexes, load loss indexes, and load rate indexes\cite{Yang2022}.
 To be specific, time indexes are used to describe the duration of each operation stage, while load loss indexes are adopted to describe the extent of load shedding in different stages.
-It is obvious that a smaller time index and load loss index are preferred.
+Smaller time and load-loss indices are preferred.
 Load rate indexes are used to evaluate the rates of load loss or load recovery.
-Thus, a smaller load loss rate and larger load recovery rate are expected.
-In existing works related to HMES resilience, the most widely used resilience metrics (RMs) for HMES operation are summarized in Table~\ref{table_3}, and detailed descriptions are given below.
+Thus, a smaller load loss rate and a larger load recovery rate are expected.
+In existing works related to HMES resilience, the most widely used resilience metrics for HMES operation are summarized in Table~\ref{table_5}, and detailed descriptions are given below.